 4. If the LMF needs location related information for the UE from the NG-RAN, the LMF instigates one or more NRPPa procedures.
 Step 4 may also precede step 3 or occur in parallel with it.
+If scheduled location time is provided in step 1, the LMF may schedule location measurements by the NG-RAN to occur at or near to the scheduled location time.

 5. The LMF invokes the Nlmf Determine Location Response service operation towards the AMF as specified in TS 29.572 [33] which includes any location estimate obtained as a result of steps 3 and 4.
+The LMF may also return the LPP UE capabilities as described in TS 23.273 [35].

 6. If the UE requested location transfer to a third party the AMF transfers the location received from the LMF in step 5 to the third party as defined in TS 23.273 [35].

 7. The AMF sends an MO-LR location service response message included in a DL NAS TRANSPORT message as specified in TS 24.501 [29].

+Editor's Note: The scheduled location time and storing UE positioning capabilities in AMF may be updated based on further inputs from SA2 and further discussion in RAN, e.g. when/whether LMF forwards UE positioning capabilities to AMF, whether scheduled location time is signaled to UE/NG-RAN ,etc.

 7.3.4 Deferred MT-LR Event Reporting Support